readytensor/rt-agentic-ai-cert-week7/lessons/wk7-l1/wk7-l1-beyond-testing.md

 --DIVIDER--

-# What We Want to Measure — and What We Actually Can
+# What We Evaluate in Agentic Systems

 Let’s make this real.